Control Path Protection for Upstream, Midstream, and Refinery

 Every contractor session, configuration change, and access authorisation is recorded in immutable logs on physically separate infrastructure.

-Physically disconnected copies of SIS logic and safety configurations ensure restoration capability during total compromise scenarios.
+Verified baselines of SIS logic and safety configuration enable restoration of control-plane state during total compromise scenarios.

 Demo to Live